The NCCMH and NCISH have developed a range of resources for the Suicide Prevention Programme that are free to access and use.

 Professor Louis Appleby from the National Confidential Inquiry into Suicide and Safety in Mental Health (NCISH) shares their latest findings, including real-time data collection during the COVID-19 pandemic.

 Louise Thomas and Vicki Wagstaff from Lancashire and South Cumbria Integrated Care System (ICS) share their progress and plans for suicide prevention since Wave 1 of the Suicide Prevention Programme, including the importance of multi-agency working and working alongside people with lived experience.

 Dr Michael Doyle and Lin Harrison from West Yorkshire and Harrogate Integrated Care System (ICS), a trailblazer site on the Suicide Prevention Programme, share their progress and plans for their suicide prevention strategy.
 This includes their work on reducing risk in men, one of the three main priority areas identified in the National Suicide Prevention Strategy.

 Monthly telephone clinics

 In Wave 2 of the Suicide Prevention Programme, organisations across England joined monthly telephone clinics to seek advice and share learning about how to prevent suicide and self-harm.
 You’ll find the resources from the monthly telephone clinics below.

-In Wave 3 of the Suicide Prevention Programme, organisations across England joined bi-monthly virtual workshops to seek advice and share learning about how to prevent suicide and self-harm.
-You’ll find the resources from the workshops below.
+Wave 4 of the Suicide Prevention Programme started in May 2021 and includes organisations across all of England, enabling participants to join bi-monthly virtual workshops to seek advice and share learning about how to prevent suicide and self-harm.
+You’ll find the resources from the Wave 3 and 4 workshops below.